Benchmarking Dual-Polarization Silicon Nitride Photonic Integrated Circuits for Trapped-Ion Quantum Technologies: Abstract

 \section{Abstract}

 {Trapped ions are one of the most advanced platforms for quantum technologies, with applications ranging from quantum computing to precision timekeeping.
 A crucial step towards more compact and scalable systems involves integrating photonic integrated circuits (PICs) into surface ion traps to enable on-chip light delivery and optical addressing of individual ions.
 Currently, most implementations rely solely on transverse-electric (TE) mode grating couplers, where the emitted light is polarized in the plane of the chip.
-In this work, we design, fabricate and characterize silicon nitride (Si\(_3\)N\(_4\)) PIC components, including incoupling structures, splitters, and grating couplers that support both TE and transverse-magnetic (TM) modes with comparable optical losses.
+In this work, we design, fabricate and characterize key silicon nitride (Si\(_3\)N\(_4\)) PIC components required for scaling trapped-ion based quantum systems to multiple operating zones, including incoupling structures, splitters, and grating couplers that support both TE and transverse-magnetic (TM) modes with comparable optical losses.
 We benchmark the PIC at 760\,nm, which is a typical wavelength for Yb$^{+}$-applications.
 The fabricated grating couplers enable the outcoupling of collimated free-space beams for both polarizations, exhibiting distinct emission angles.
 This dual-polarization capability gives more flexibility in polarization control and expands the accessible optical design space for trapped-ion quantum technologies.}

 \keywords{Grating coupler / Silicon nitride / Ion traps / Dual-polarization}